 eToro - When it comes to social trading platforms and buying cryptocurrency CFDs, there are few exchanges that can compete with eToro.
 With top-notch analysis, ease of use, and affordable fees, eToro is one of the best options out there.

-Plus500 - Being in the business for years, Plus500 understands the importance of quality of service.
-Here you can not only buy & sell XLM but also all the other cryptocurrencies including BTC and ETH.
-It is a feature-rich yet user-friendly platform.
+Plus500 - Here you can not only buy and sell XML CFDs, but also all the other cryptocurrencies including BTC and ETH CFDs.

 FXTB - Primarily created for trading forex as the name suggests, FXTB has used its massive reputation to enter into the cryptocurrency arena with leading features including demo account and user-friendly platform.
 You can choose to purchase XLM here.

 Stellar is a value exchange network.
 Digital assets like pounds can be converted to USD and sent across the world very quickly.
 Using existing banking infrastructure, a transaction between the UK and the US can take 2 - 5 days, and it might cost $10 - $30 in fees.
 It’s worse in developing nations.
 Where non competitive industries and sometime complete failure of traditional banking makes it the most expensive for some of the poorest people to send money.
 Mobile banking is an interesting phenomenon that has taken off in African and developing Asian nations for these exact reasons.